christian-schlichtherle/fun-io/README.md

 The following code patches a JAR file with a delta JAR file to another JAR file.
 It uses the `BIOS` facade for accessing the JAR file format using the JRE.
-It also uses the `Delta` facade for patching a base archive file with a delta archive file:
+It also uses the `Delta` facade again for patching a base archive file with a delta archive file:

 ```jshelllanguage
 import java.io.File;